JvanKatwijk/dab-cmdline/README.md

                                    nullptr              // Ctx
                                   );

-Examples 2, 3, 4, 5 and 7 are adapted.
-Examples 6,  8, 9 and 10 are not
+Examples 1,  2, 3, 4, 5 and 6 are adapted.
+Other examples - apart from the
-supported anymore, as is the python example.
+not supported pythoin example are deleted.

 The obvious advantage is that adding a callback function for a specific purpose now does not change all of the intermediate functions in tbhe library,